-Attention: If you are shutting down the entire cluster, you lose access to all VDisks being provided by this cluster.
+Attention: If you are shutting down the entire cluster, you lose access to all VDisks that are being provided by this cluster.

 When all I/O has been stopped, issue the svctask stopcluster to shut down a single node or the entire cluster in a controller manner.
 If you specify the node ID or node name, you can shut down a single node.
-After the command completes, the other node in the I/O group destages the contents of its cache and goes into write-through mode until the power to the node is returned and the node rejoins the cluster.
+After the command completes, the other node in the I/O group goes into write-through mode until the power to the node is returned and the node rejoins the cluster.